Esplorate le profondità dei vostri dati.

 - 64-bit operating system

-- 500 GB or larger hard-drive with at least 25% disk space available.
+- 500 GB or larger hard-drive with at least 25% disk space available, or higher

 Optional settings